Skip to content

 3. Inappropriate antibiotic prescribing drives future medicalised health behaviour

-4. Inappropriate antibiotic prescribing has a number of short-term risks, such as hypersensitivity reactions and GI upset
+4. Inappropriate antibiotic prescribing has some short-term risks, such as hypersensitivity reactions and GI upset

 Perception that parents are seeking antibiotics

-It is a wide held belief that a desire for antibiotics is the motivation behind most presentations to the doctor for children with RTIs.
-As a matter of fact, this is not true for the majority of encounters.
-Parents bring their child to medical attention because they are uncertain as to the severity of their child’s illness, and they are frightened.
+It is widely believed that a desire for antibiotics motivates most visits to the doctor for children with RTIs.
+In fact, this is not true for the majority of encounters.
+Parents bring their children to medical attention because they are uncertain as to the severity of their child’s illness and are frightened.
 They are generally looking for someone to reassure them.

-The right way to manage the family when antibiotics are not appropriate, is not to dismiss the infection as ‘only viral’ (a term that parents hate).
+When antibiotics are not appropriate, the right way to manage the family is not to dismiss the infection as ‘only viral’ (a term that parents hate).
 The right steps to take in your discussion are:

 • Acknowledge their child feels poorly.

-• Acknowledge this is difficult for their child, and for them as parents.
+• Acknowledge this is difficult for their child and them as parents.

 • Explain that medical treatment is supportive and offer symptom management.